tc39/proposal-nonextensible-applies-to-private/README.md

 The [JS structs proposal](https://github.com/tc39/proposal-structs/) and the [JS interop for WasmGC proposal](https://github.com/WebAssembly/custom-descriptors/blob/main/proposals/custom-descriptors/Overview.md) are adding fixed layout objects.
 Specifically, fixed layout means that once an object is constructed, its layout in memory is immutable.

-The closest notion the JS language has to fixed layout is non-extensibility, with the notable exception of private fields not respecting it.
+The closest notion the JS language has to fixed layout is being [sealed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal), which implies non-extensibility.
+However, this has the notable exception of private fields not respecting non-extensibility.
 This proposal addresses the issue by proposing to change non-extensibility to mean fixed layout, inclusive of private fields.

 While private fields can be implemented with out-of-line storage outside of the object that contains it (by using a `WeakMap`) doing so is inefficient and slow.
 Performant JS engines implement private fields as in-line in the object, much like properties.